 Each year, Year 5 visit Calshot Activity Centre near Southampton.
 This residential trip lasts for two nights.
 The children sleep in dormitories and enjoy a programme of activities which includes dry slope skiing, indoor climbing, kayaking and sailing.
 This trip allows the children to strengthen their bonds as a class, develop their independence and above all, live our school values of Hope, Trust, Courage and Resilience.

 Our Year 6 class travel to Ashdown Forest in East Sussex to Hindleap Outdoor Activity Centre.
 This centre offers a programme including Orienteering, High Ropes, Initiative Courses and Bush craft.
 All of these encourage teamwork and challenge the children to step out of their comfort zone.
-They sleep in dormitories for three nights and also take on responsibilities in the dining room..
-This trip encourages all of our School Values and prepares the children for their future journey onto secondary education.
+They sleep in dormitories for three nights and also take on responsibilities in the dining room.
+This trip encourages all of our School Values.